PrefectHQ/prefect/docs/ui/cloud-quickstart.md

 !!! note "Installation requirements"
     Prefect requires Python 3.7 or later.
 If you have any questions about Prefect installations requirements or dependencies in your preferred development environment, check out the [Installation](/getting-started/installation/) documentation.

+## Log into Prefect Cloud from a terminal

 Use the `prefect cloud login` Prefect CLI command to log into Prefect Cloud from your environment.